sharma04500/python-marathon/day4/lists_n_tuples/lists.md

 primes.sort()
 print(primes)
 ```
-The function `<list_name>.sort()` is used to sort the elements of a list into an order. sort() function shouldn't be called inside a print function.
+The function `<list_name>.sort()` is used to sort the elements of a list into an ascending order. sort() function shouldn't be called inside a print function.
 It should be explicitly specified and print then prints the current state of the list.